 To be eligible for admission to the regular master's program, an applicant must:

-- hold a Bachelor degree or its equivalent, in an appropriate field of study from an institution of good standing acceptable to AIT;
+- hold a Bachelor degree (normally from a four-year program), or its equivalent, in an appropriate field of study from an institution of good standing acceptable to AIT.

 - have undergraduate grades significantly above average; the minimum GPA requirement for admission to the Master's Program is 2.75 or equivalent at the Bachelor degree level;